Akshaygarg034/Portfolio/README.md

 ## Features

-- **Responsive Design**: Fully responsive design across all devices.
+- **Responsive Design**: Ensures seamless user experience across all devices, from desktops to mobiles.
 - **Smooth Animations**: Enhanced user experience with Framer Motion.
 - **Modern UI**: Built using Material-UI and Styled-Components for a sleek and consistent design.
-- **Dynamic Particle Effects**: Added visual appeal using React TSParticles.
+- **Dynamic Particle Effects**: Enhanced visuals with React TSParticles.
-- **Email Integration**: Contact form powered by Email.js for direct communication.
+- **Email Integration**: Users can contact me directly via the form, powered by Email.js for secure and efficient communication.
 - **Impressive Lighthouse Score**: Achieved a score above 90 in all parameters, ensuring performance, accessibility, best practices and seo.

 ![Portfolio Screenshot](https://res.cloudinary.com/dz1vsgxm5/image/upload/Portfolio/xvohieq2nhmp7hzso4w6)